inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ned:`BehaviorAggregateClassifier` module can be used to read the DSCP field from the IP datagram, and direct the packet to the corresponding output gate.
+The :ned:`BehaviorAggregateClassifier` module can be used to read the DSCP field from the IP datagram and direct the packet to the corresponding output gate.
 The DSCP value is the lower six bits of the TypeOfService/TrafficClass field.
 Core routers usually use this classifier to guide the packet to the appropriate queue.

 DSCP values are enumerated in the :par:`dscps` parameter.
-The first value is for gate :gate:`out[0]`, the second for :gate:`out[1]`, so on.
+The first value is for gate :gate:`out[0]`, the second for :gate:`out[1]`, and so on.
-If the received packet has a DSCP value not enumerated in the :par:`dscps` parameter, it will be forwarded to the :gate:`defaultOut` gate.
+If the received packet has a DSCP value that is not enumerated in the :par:`dscps` parameter, it will be forwarded to the :gate:`defaultOut` gate.

 .. _ug:sec:diffserv:meters: